 Two month old Garrett enjoying a nap

 It’s changed my life.
 There are a variety of ways you can use a ring sling depending on the baby’s age (which you can check out on the Maya Wrap website).
 When we was itty bitty, Garrett liked to sit tummy to tummy with his feet wrapped up to sleep (the frog position).
 When he got a bit older (and bigger!) we started leaving his feet out.
 From about four months on, we primarily used the hip carry position.

 I love slings.
 Carrying Garrett around wears my arms out really fast.
 I can carry him a lot longer when he’s in the sling.
-I’ve heard really good things about the Moby Wrap as well, and look forward to trying it with my next baby.
+I’ve heard really good things about the Moby Wrap as well, and I look forward to trying it with my next baby.
 But as with the sling, I have every intention of making my own.

-Essentially, a Moby Wrap is a very long piece of fabric which you wrap around yourself and tie off.
+Essentially, a Moby Wrap is a very long piece of fabric that you wrap around yourself and tie off.
 There’s no hardware (such as buckles or snaps).
-I’ve not used one myself, but have seen them used and have been very impressed.
+I’ve not used one myself, but I have seen them used and have been very impressed.
 They distribute the weight of the baby over both shoulders and the low back while keeping the baby fully supported.
 You can find a pattern here to make your own.

 I can’t afford to buy baby carriers.
 Not when I can make them very easily for a small fraction of the price.
-I doesn’t take much skill.
+It doesn’t take much skill.
 Believe me.
 As a seamstress, I’m a failure, but I can make a sling.